 - Monitoring and control of Columbus systems as an integral module of the ISS

-- Coordination of the European experiment and payload operations on board the ISS
+- Coordination of European experiment and payload operations on board the ISS

 - Operation of the communication infrastructure and communication links in Europe and with the international ISS partners

-One of the flight control rooms is used for actual operations, while the other is used for operations preparation, training and simulations (one of these rooms is shown in the image at the top of this page).
+One of the flight control rooms is used for actual operations, while the other is used for operations preparation, training and simulations (one of these rooms is shown in the image on this page).

 Columbus - daily operations

-Each day, the Columbus module relies on resources provided from the ISS, such as power supply, thermal control and air regeneration.
+Each day, the Columbus module relies on resources provided from the ISS, such as power, thermal control and air regeneration.
 Therefore, a major focus of the Flight Control Team is ensuring acceptable conditions of the module's subsystems at all times.

 Typical tasks for each day's shift in Col-CC include:

-- With the help of the Environmental Control & Life Support System (ECLSS), the flight control team monitors cabin air supply, air return lines, air ventilation, smoke detectors and the oxygen as well as CO2 content; temperature and water vapour concentration must be maintained in an acceptable range.
+- With the help of the Environmental Control & Life Support System (ECLSS), the FCT monitors cabin air supply, air return lines, air ventilation, smoke detectors and the oxygen as well as CO2 content; temperature and water vapour concentration must be maintained in an acceptable range.